 Breakthrough Fellows were invited to tour the Advanced Light Source (ALS) research facility at Lawrence Berkeley National Laboratories in August 2014.

-For the remainder of the fellowship, fellows work in small teams divided between four program areas: Energy, Conservation, Energy for Development, or Food & Farming.
+For the remainder of the fellowship, fellows work in small teams divided between three program areas: Energy, Conservation, or Food & Farming.
 Supervised by policy staff, fellows produce policy white papers, reports, and memos.
 Previous projects (for a full list, click here) have been featured in the New York Times, Newsweek, Time Magazine, the Financial Times, the Wall Street Journal, the Harvard Law and Policy Journal, among others, as well as in Congressional testimony.

 In addition to research and analysis, fellows attend the Breakthrough Dialogue -an opportunity to interact with the leading thinkers, writers, and scholars in the study of society and the environment, as well as attend talks, debates, and working groups within Breakthrough’s different program areas.